privacy-tech-lab/gpc-web-crawler/README.md

    3. When prompted with "Enter a batch number (1-8):", enter a number from one to eight, representing which batch of sites you wish to crawl.

-   4. If the crawl unexpectedly fails midway through, run `make start` again and re-select the batch you are interested in.
+   4. If the crawl unexpectedly fails midway through, run

+      ```console
+      make start
+      ```

+      again and re-select the batch that failed to analyze.

 7. To check the analysis results, open a browser and navigate to <http://localhost:8080/analysis>.
 Ports may be different depending on your local server setup.
 So, you would need to adjust the URL or your configuration accordingly.

-   - After the crawl is completed, a .json file containing the analysis results will also be dumped in the `crawl_results` directory
+   - After the crawl is completed, a .json file containing the analysis results will also be dumped in the `crawl_results` directory.

-8. To view the crawl results in a phpmyadmin, navigate to `localhost` in your browser.
+8. To view the crawl results in a phpmyadmin interface, navigate to `localhost` in your browser.
 Enter the following credentials when prompted.

    - Username: root
    - Password: toor